 In the 68th minute central defender Marcel Desailly saw a red card, and the Canarinha pushed for a comeback, but couldn’t manage to score.
 On aggregate time, in a counter-attack, Petit put the final nail on the coffin on a blazing counter attack.
 3-0 and the cup stayed in France.

 The legacy of the 1998 France shirt lives on, and the template has been reused several times, more famously by the 1999-2000 Bayer Leverkusen, led by Michael Ballack.
 FC Gueugnon also used the same template that season, when they unexpectedly won the Coupe de la Ligue, but sadly that sponsor sure wrecks the design, in our opinion.
-Other teams used it to, and there are even random templates from that era floating around thrift shops all over Europe, like the one pictured below.
+Other teams used it to, and there are even random templates from that era floating around thrift shops all over Europe.